 Consider Activating Your TripAdvisor Profile If the Med Spa Is in a Tourism-Heavy Area

 In addition to working on a business development strategy that targets the most desirable age groups and income levels for med spas, consider opportunities within the tourism segment.
-While you may not be able to develop loyalty, you will have a number of added benefits, such as increased revenue that goes beyond local wallet share, ability to fill daytime hours, and the flexibility to promote your med spa and secure reviews using TripAdvisor.
+While you may not be able to develop loyalty, you will have a number of added benefits, such as increased revenue that goes beyond local wallet share, ability to fill daytime hours, and the flexibility to promote your med spa and secure reviews using TripAdvisor for Business.

 A non-local who is visiting a med spa as part of a vacation may feel far more inclined to leave an online review than a local customer.
 Another advantage in using TripAdvisor as part of your med-spa marketing and review-acquisition strategy is having the flexibility to reach out to your customers using TripAdvisor Review Express.
 The benefits that come from marketing to the tourism segment are too many to count and should not be overlooked.